casperyonel/reit-v1/README.md

 ### `server runs on localhost/3001`

-Be sure to make adjustment to proxy in package.json when deploying.
+Be sure to make server adjustment to proxy in package.json when deploying.